Info

 You can get around Ruka by foot.
 Distances can be rather long, the terrain can be advanced and the steepness may surprise you at times, but it's still the best way to get around.
 Just remember to reserve enough time :-)

 The Ski lift helps you get up (and down).
 All three day tickets include a ski lift ticket.
 Village Express takes you directly to the festival site.
-One and two day festivaö tickets doesn't include a ski lift ticket.
+One and two day festival tickets don't include a ski lift ticket.

 Ruka's taxi services are convenient for longer distances.
 Electric mountain bikes are also a handy and a fun way to move around the area.
 You can rent them from Ruka Bikes.